olumpeter/olumweb-com/app/tutorials/build-for-the-web/001/hello-world-app.md

 🚀 Now that your environment is ready, let's move on to creating your first real project.

+### Scaffold Your First React Router Project

 - Since most real-world apps start from a scaffold, we'll use the **React Router v7 Framework Mode** template — it comes with **TypeScript** and **Tailwind CSS** already set up.
-- _React Router Framework Mode gives you a ready-to-use setup with file-based routing, hot reloading, and a built-in development server.
-Perfect for beginners learning modern web apps._
+- **React Router Framework Mode gives you a ready-to-use setup with file-based routing, hot reloading, and a built-in development server — perfect for beginners learning modern web apps.**
 - 👉 Run the following command in your terminal to **scaffold a new React Router v7 Framework Mode project** in a folder named **001-hello-world-app**: